Probing band topology using modulational instability

 Fig.~\ref{fig:BHZ_long} illustrates the dynamics of the $\bs{k}_0 = (\pi,0)$ nonlinear Bloch wave with initial intensity $I_0 = 1$, when each lattice site is subjected to a random perturbation with amplitude not exceeding $0.01\sqrt{I_0}$.
 We use saturable nonlinearity of the form $f(I) = 2I/(1+I)$, which takes into account the inevitable saturation of nonlinear response at high intensities, a system size of $N = 32 \times 32$ unit cells with periodic boundary conditions~\cite{footnote1}, and average observables over 100 initial perturbations.
 We consider parameters corresponding to different instability regimes: exponential focusing, exponential defocusing, and oscillatory defocusing.

-The focusing instability generates a collection of localized solitons, resulting in a decrease in $\langle P_{\bs{r}} \rangle$ in Fig. \ref{fig:BHZ_long}(a).
-On the other hand, the defocusing nonlinearity spreads energy over both sublattices, resulting in a small increase in $\langle P_{\bs{r}} \rangle$.
-In all cases $\langle P_{\bs{k}}\rangle$ increases due to other Fourier modes being populated via nonlinear wave mixing.
+The focusing instability generates a collection of localized solitons, resulting in a decrease in $\langle P_{\textrm{r}} \rangle$ in Fig.~\ref{fig:BHZ_long}(a).
+On the other hand, the defocusing nonlinearity spreads energy over both sublattices, resulting in a small increase in $\langle P_{\textrm{r}} \rangle$.
+In all cases $\langle P_{\textrm{k}} \rangle$ increases due to other Fourier modes being populated via nonlinear wave mixing.
 For the exponential instabilities this is accompanied by the purity gap opening and emergence of a well-defined Chern number corresponding to the band Chern number.
-Interestingly, the purity gap opens prior to $\langle P_{\bs{r},\bs{k}}\rangle$ reaching a steady state.
+Interestingly, the purity gap opens before $\langle P_{\textrm{r},\textrm{k}}\rangle$ reach a steady state.
 Under the oscillatory instability the purity gap remains negligible due to competition between pairs of instability modes with the same growth rates.
 Further details of the propagation dynamics in these different regimes may be found in Ref.~\cite{supp}.